elegant-scipy/elegant-scipy/preface.md

 It also has some handy data analysis tools such as for data parsing and cleaning, sliding windows, aggregation and plotting. http://pandas.pydata.org/

+## Getting Started
+### Installation - Anaconda
+### Accessing the book materials e.g. code

+## Python 3 vs Python 2
+One more thing: Python 3 vs Python 2.
+We're going to use Python 3.4 to teach, but will by-and-large use code that is compatible with Python 2, assuming the user has the following preface (which might grow):

+from __future__ import division, print_function
+from six.moves import zip, map, filter
+Pointing users to Python 2-3 resources online might be good.
+There's python-future.org, and Nick Coghlan's book-length guide on the topic.
+(Which is overkill.)
+Among others.

 ## Ecosystem and community.
 * Open Source
 * GitHub